tralamazza/relayr-firmware-nrf51-modules/README.md

 ## Installing the firmware

 1. Clone the repository on your local machine.
-Each folder contains a different module which is denoted by the name of the folder.
 2. Initialize and update it using the following:

 	`git submodule init`